NathanZimmy/MEGR-2156-Lab/docs/Labs/L05/index.md

 ### New Calculations

 ## CAD Model Final
+### Part 1
 <img width="308" height="227" alt="image" src="https://github.com/user-attachments/assets/4678b434-5149-4c21-bc0c-ffd98eff5569" />

 <img width="305" height="249" alt="image" src="https://github.com/user-attachments/assets/3adbe699-23d0-40ad-be46-aa256d4ac308" />

-For my new attempt I started with the same base of 2in by 2in and extruded it to a thickness of .5in.
+For my new attempt, I started with the same base of 2in by 2in and extruded it to a thickness of .5in.
 I then went in and added the same midplane and started a sketch on that plane.

 <img width="455" height="328" alt="image" src="https://github.com/user-attachments/assets/291e4ef2-848f-47e0-a8d3-323a8ab0ae6d" />